danab9/asa-finalProject/README.md

 For more options, see the full manual by `porechop` [here](https://github.com/rrwick/Porechop).

 -------------------------------------------------------

+## Results
+The results can be found under the result directory after running the pipeline.
+Also intermediate results are present, usually they can be found to facilitate rerunning the pipeline partially.
+We kindly refer you to the attached report if you want to learn more on how to interpret the results.
+- **Assembled genomes**: The assembled genomes can be found as FASTA files under `results/genomes`.
+- **Annotations**: The annotations of the genomes can be found as GFF files under `results/annotations`.
+- **Quality metrics**: Quality metrics are available under `results/reports`.
+The preprocessing quality metrics are aggregated for the multiple samples, and so are the quality metrics of assembled genomes.
+- **Downstream analyses**: Results of MLST, plasmid, antibiotic resistance and virulence factor screening are aggregated and can be found under `TODO`.
+- **Core genome**: The core genome, represented as a multiple sequence alignment, can be found as a signle file under `results/pangenome`.
+- **Phylogenetic tree**: The phylogenetic tree can be found und as a .png under `results/tree`.

 <!--
 ## Further information on workflow steps  -->
 <!-- ### Short reads trimming with `trimmomatic`